House readies contempt resolution as Pompeo defies subpoenas

 In a letter to Engel this week, the department said Pompeo would turn over the documents if the House panel was investigating, like the Senate, “identical or very similar corruption issues involving Ukraine and corrupt influence related to U.S. foreign policy.”
 Democrats have said they believe that investigation by the Senate Homeland and Governmental Affairs Committee is a politically motivated, election-year probe that is aiding Russia’s attempts to sow chaos in American democracy and spreading Russian disinformation.

 The committee’s contempt resolution will also cite Pompeo’s refusal to comply with a subpoena issued during the House impeachment inquiry last year.
-The House impeached President Donald Trump in December for his pressure on Ukraine to investigate Hunter Biden as his father was running for the Democratic nomination to challenge Trump.
+The House impeached President Donald Trump in December — and the Senate acquitted him in February — for his pressure on Ukraine to investigate Hunter Biden as his father was running for the Democratic nomination to challenge Trump.
 The president and his associates asked Ukraine for the probes as he was withholding military aid to the country.

 “Mr. Pompeo is demanding that the committee do essentially the same thing Russia is doing, according the Office of the Director of National Intelligence: ‘spreading claims about corruption’ in order to ‘interfere in the American presidential election,’” Engel said.
 “In other words, Pompeo will give the committee what we were seeking if we join in a smear of the president’s political rival.
 Sound familiar?”